 Notes

-A 2 to 2.5lb head of cauliflower makes about 6 cups of rice.
+A 2 to 2.5-pound head of cauliflower makes about 6 cups of rice.

 Picking cauliflower at the store: Look for densely packed florets without browning or wet spots.
-Also check that the leaves look moist and crisp instead of shriveled and dry.
-You also want to pick the heaviest head for its size.
+Check that the leaves look moist and crisp instead of shriveled and dry and pick the heaviest head for its size.

-Storage: If uncooked, keep in the refrigerator for up to 3 days.
-If it has been cooked, you can keep it for up to 5 days.
+Storage: If uncooked, store in an airtight container in the refrigerator for up to 3 days.
+If it has been cooked, store in an airtight container in the fridge for up to 5 days.

 Freezing: I recommend cooking it first for optimal texture (cooking gets rid of a lot of the internal moisture).
 After you cook it, let it cool, then freeze in an airtight container for up to 1 month.